SWC-OSG-Workshop/2015-03-03-iupui/README.md

 rendering.
 GitHub renders the website from the HTML and markdown files kept under `gh-pages`.
 For example, the HTML and markdown files of this branch are rendered at the url:
-CurrentWebPage(http://swc-osg-workshop.github.io/general/).
+CurrentWebPage(http://swc-osg-workshop.github.io/2015-01-03-iupui/).
 Since we want all the edits are displayed on the webpage and available to the participants, we want to directly work on `gh-pages`.
 This is the standard practice recomended by the software carpentry.

-The `general/gh-pages` repo contains the basic learning modules and necessary tools to set up new websites for the up-comping worshops.
+The `gh-pages` branch contains the basic learning modules and necessary tools to set up new websites for the up-comping worshops.
 In this repo, we will update all the new materials and make generic changes to the woskshop front page.